-The Department of Surgery is nearly unique in the diversity of its educational opportunities for students.
-Third and fourth year medical students may experience surgery at highly specialized and highly sophisticated academic medical centers where they will see unusual cases and learn about cutting-edge technology and techniques.
+The Department of Surgery is known for its supportive and collaborative culture, while exposing students to a diverse mix of patient disease.
+Third- and fourth-year medical students may experience surgery at highly specialized and highly sophisticated academic medical centers where they will see unusual cases and learn about cutting-edge technology and techniques.
 Alternatively, they may choose among several front-line community hospitals where they will experience outstanding community-based surgery and see more common surgical illnesses.
-In addition, the breadth of surgical experience- neonatal surgery, heart transplantation, robotic minimally-invasive surgery, care of the most severely injured patients, advanced cancer surgeries- is a remarkable attribute of the Tufts University Department of Surgery.

 - Tufts Medical Center